nixos-asia/website/en/nixos-install-oneclick.md

 {#install}
 ## How to install

-Boot your computer from any NixOS install live CD ([Minimal ISO image](https://nixos.org/download/#minimal-iso-image) is sufficient), and then from the terminal run:
+Boot your computer from any NixOS install live CD ([Minimal ISO image](https://nixos.org/download/#nixos-iso) is sufficient), and then from the terminal run:

 >[!NOTE] Flake template?
-> Move this template to [flake-parts/templates](https://github.com/flake-parts/templates) and guide users as to how to [override](https://github.com/flake-parts/templates/issues/2) it (to set `system`, disk device and root user's authorized ssh key)?
+> Move this template to [flake-parts/templates](https://github.com/flake-parts/templates) and guide users as to how to [override](https://github.com/flake-parts/templates/issues/2) it (to set `system`, hostname and root user's authorized ssh key)?

 ```sh
 # Assuming